-To enforce the law, provide service, information and aid to all citizens as circumstances require, prevent crime, suppress disturbances, investigate criminal offenses, and arrest offenders.
-Responsible for enforcement duties for the protection, safety and welfare of students, employees, visitors, and all property within the area under the control and jurisdiction of the Texas A&M University-San Antonio, including primary jurisdiction in all counties where the Texas A&M System has real property interest and secondary jurisdiction in all other Texas counties.
-Exercises independent judgment within the limits prescribed by law, institutional rules and regulations and departmental policies and procedures.
+To enforce the law, provide service, information and aid to all citizens as circumstances require; prevent crime, suppress disturbances, investigate criminal offenses, and arrest offenders.
+Responsible for enforcement duties for the protection, safety and welfare of students, employees, visitors, and all property within the area under control and jurisdiction of the Texas A&M University-San Antonio, including primary jurisdiction in all counties where the Texas A&M System has real property interest and secondary jurisdiction in all other Texas counties.
+Exercise independent judgment within the limits proscribed by law, institutional rules and regulations and departmental policies and procedures.

-• Attends and successfully passes an four (4) week field training program sponsored by the A&M-SA Police Department.
+- Attends and successfully passes a four (4) week field training program sponsored by the A&M-SA Police Department.
 Observes and assists qualified police officers in the performance of routine police activities.
 Studies and becomes familiar with Texas A&M System and A&M-SA Police Department policies and procedures.

-• Investigates all complaints of alleged offenses or other violations of conduct, effecting comprehensive interviews of complainants and/or witnesses.
+- Investigates all complaints of alleged offenses or other violations of conduct, effecting comprehensive interviews of complainants and/or witnesses.
 In appropriate cases the officer secures crime scenes as necessary, collects physical evidence and ensures that such evidence is appropriately marked and preserved for presentation at court proceedings or other avenues of case disposition.
 The officer must question all witnesses.
-Give testimony in the criminal courts of this state and the United States.
-Confers with prosecuting attorneys, and maintains confidential information,
+Gives testimony in the criminal courts of this state and the United States.
+Confers with prosecuting attorneys, and maintains confidential information.

-• Responds to any and all calls regardless of whether such calls are for an emergency situation, injuries, etc. or of a criminal nature.
-In the case of an incident involving a physical injury, the officer will obtain the services of emergency medical technicians and will remain at the scene to ensure the welfare of the injured party and to render any and all assistance to the responding medical personnel including traffic and crowd control.
+- Responds to any and all calls regardless of whether such calls are for an emergency situation, injuries, etc. or of a criminal nature.
+In the case of an incident involving a physical injury, the officer obtains the services of emergency medical technicians and remains at the scene to ensure the welfare of the injured party and to render any and all assistance to the responding medical personnel including traffic and crowd control.

-• High School Diploma or GED.
-Must meet minimum licensing standard requirements as required by the Texas Commission on Law Enforcement (TCOLE) § 217.1 and Texas A&M System Regulation 34.06.01: System University Police Department Collaboration.
+- Must meet minimum licensing standard requirements as required by the Texas Commission on Law Enforcement (TCOLE) § 217.1 and Texas A&M System Regulations 34.06.01: System University Police Department Collaboration.